Phenomkay/Credit-card-fraud-detection/README.md

 ---

 ## Conclusion
-Got it!
-Here's the revised **Conclusion** section focused on the broader impact of the credit card fraud detection model, insights, and recommendations:

----

-## Conclusion
 Our credit card fraud detection model demonstrated a significant ability to distinguish between fraudulent and legitimate transactions.
 By leveraging machine learning techniques such as Logistic Regression and Random Forest, we developed a robust solution capable of identifying fraudulent transactions with high accuracy.

 ### Key Insights: